-Genetic health testing is surging among breeders who see the benefits such as informed breeding decisions and healthier litters.
+Genetic health testing is growing among breeders who see the benefits of informed breeding decisions and healthier litters.
 We asked Embark’s experts to weigh in on common questions.

 A: A genetic health screen provides extremely detailed information that can be used to improve your dog’s health, optimize breeding pairs, improve litter outcomes, and contribute to longer lifespans in your breeding lines.
 Embark, the #1 dog DNA kit, offers the most comprehensive, accurate genetic health test available: one quick cheek swab checks over 230,000 markers across your dog’s genome for variants that may put your dog, or offspring, at risk for disease.
-Embark currently screens for 190+ health conditions with an emphasis on breed relevant conditions and reports are tailored to your breed.
-A genetic health screen does not eliminate the need for a veterinary health screening to detect health issues, but it is crucial for detecting genetic defects that could manifest as disease later in life or could be passed on to offspring if a dog is bred.
+Embark currently screens for 230+ genetic health conditions with an emphasis on breed-relevant conditions, and reports are tailored to your breed.
+A genetic health screen does not eliminate the need for a veterinary health exam to detect health issues, but it is crucial for detecting genetic defects that could manifest as a disease later in life or could be passed on to offspring if a dog is bred.

 Q: How does genetic health testing help me find the right mate for breeding?

 A: Just as genetic health testing can help you identify the genetic health of your dog, it can help you make a confident, informed breeding decision.
 Request that your counterpart screen their dam/sire for health conditions, coefficient of inbreeding, and physical traits.
-If both dogs are Embark-tested, we can give you projected litter outcomes regarding genetic COI, genetic health condition occurrence, and more.
+If both dogs are Embark-tested, our genetics specialists can give you projected litter outcomes regarding genetic COI, genetic health condition occurrence, and more.
 Embark customers also have access to Pair Predictor, an automated Punnet square calculator, in their dashboard for projected genetic health conditions for planned litters.

 Q: How does a genetic health test differ from a parentage test?